Raubkatz/ESEIW_entropy_submission/README.md

 - All settings are edited directly in the scripts.
 - No command-line arguments are required.
 - The scripts assume CSV input data.
-- The pipeline uses `RANDOM_STATE = 42` where applicable.
-- The model is saved as a native CatBoost `.cbm` file.
+- The best model is saved as a native CatBoost `.cbm` file.
-- The file `features.json` is required for evaluation.
-- The preclean script is intentionally not included in this README.